 Who looks like whom always makes a fun topic of conversation at family gatherings.
-Now you can back up your opinions with proof—kind of—from the new, fun Compare-a-Face tool at FamilySearch.
+Now you can back up your opinions with proof—kind of—from the fun Compare-a-Face tool at FamilySearch.

 Compare-a-Face uses facial recognition technology to analyze a picture of you, along with old family photos.
 It gives each pairing a resemblance percentage and ranks relatives’ faces in order of resemblance.